Skip navigation

 Historically, Tantalum capacitors have been used for smoothing and decoupling applications for switching power supplies, DC/DC converters, LCD drivers and general digital circuits.
 As the need grew for efficient power converters that operate at high frequencies, the design engineer needed components that dissipated less heat.
 For high frequency applications, a Tanceram®‚ chip capacitor is an excellent substitute for a Tantalum capacitor.
 Compared to a Tantalum capacitor, a Tanceram®‚ chip capacitor has a low ESR and low ESL at high frequencies.
 As a result, selecting a Tanceram®‚ capacitor with 1/2 to 1/10th the capacitance of a Tantalum will produce an impedance that is more than an order of magnitude lower than the Tantalum capacitor over the same high frequency range.
 The following example will compare the performance.

 From 100 KHz to 70 MHz the typical 4.7µF Tanceram®‚ chip capacitor has a measured ESR from .05 to .02 Ohms while a typical 10µF Tantalum capacitor ESR measures from 1.2 to 0.8 Ohms.
-In this example, the Tanceram®‚ chip capacitor has a typical ESR that is 4% of the value of a comparable Tantalum capacitor over the frequency range of 100 KHz to 70 MHz.
-(See Figure 1.)
+In this example, the Tanceram®‚ chip capacitor has a typical ESR that is 4% of the value of a comparable Tantalum capacitor over the frequency range of 100 KHz to 70 MHz (Figure 1).

 Often, substituting a Tanceram®‚ chip capacitor to replace a Tantalum capacitor will reduce the circuit size and cost while providing superior performance.
 The Tantalum substitution guide on page 2 was developed based on the principals discussed above.

-Typical performance curves for popular Tanceram® parts can be found on page 3 & 4 of the PDF file.
+Typical performance curves for popular Tanceram® parts can be found on page 3 and 4 of the PDF file.

 Component Handling